Criminal psychology: Crime Prevention

 Another approach, psychodynamic therapy, draws from Freud's psychoanalytic theory and seeks to uncover unconscious conflicts that may lead to criminal behavior.
 While psychodynamic therapy is less commonly used today, it can still provide valuable insights into deep-rooted psychological issues that may contribute to criminal tendencies.
 Additionally, anger management programs and social skills training have been implemented in various correctional settings, aiming to help offenders deal with emotions in a constructive way.
 These therapies are especially relevant for individuals who commit crimes due to impulse control issues or aggression.

 Distinction from Forensic Psychology

 Although often used interchangeably, criminal psychology and forensic psychology differ in scope.
 Forensic psychology broadly involves the application of psychological knowledge to legal matters, including civil and family law.
 Criminal psychology, by contrast, focuses specifically on understanding criminal behavior and applying this understanding in investigative and correctional settings (Gudjonsson, 2003; Bartol & Bartol, 2021).

 The goal of these therapies is to help violent offenders cope and avoid committing crimes after being released.
 Research on in-patient therapy methods showed to not help criminals.
 There are risk management tools that are used to assess criminals or people who are becoming involved with the law.
 There is evidence that these tools help with violence and crime, but health professionals have mixed reviews on if they are effective.
 Research supports that Multisystemic Therapy did not have an effect on preventing crime or reoffending in juveniles.
+Understanding this distinction is important because the two fields are often confused.
+While they overlap in some areas, each field has its own focus, methods, and professional roles.